AeriaVelocity/Sonic-ReVelocity/README.md

 proprietary, not even if you take all the Sonic elements out.
 It's also a Sonic fan game, so don't sell it either.
 We already saw how that turned out the last time that happened...

+### Special Thanks

+* **SEGA** and **Sonic Team** - Created and owns the entire copyright, trademarks and patents for the Sonic the Hedgehog series.
+* **Sonic Mania** - Provided the sprites for Sonic himself and various sound effects.
+* **Sonic Unleashed** - Provided running sound effects, the "alert" sound effect, the boost sound effect, the goal ring sound effect, jump sound effect, etc.
+* **Sonic Rush** - Provided the goal ring and boost sprites.
+* **AsuharaMoon** on The Sprites Resource - Ripped the Sonic graphics from Sonic Mania.
+* **Techokami** on The Sprites Resource - Ripped the Boost graphics from Sonic Rush.